WeblateOrg/weblate/docs/admin/install/steps/install-configure.rst

    .. include:: steps/adjust-config.rst

 #.
 Create the database and its structure for Weblate (the example settings use
-   SQLite, check :ref:`database-setup` for pruduction ready setup):
+   SQLite, check :ref:`database-setup` for production ready setup):

    .. code-block:: sh